tardisx/sunwait/README.md

 # sunwait

-Wait for sunset/sunrise.
+## Install

+You'll need the DateTime::Event::Sunrise module, on debian based systems the package will be called libdatetime-event-sunrise-perl.

+Copy the sunwait script to somewhere on your path.

+## Details

+The script sleeps until sunset or sunrise.
 Useful in cron if you need something to happen in sync with the sun.
 For example, doing your bitcoin mining operations while the sun provides the electricity :-)

     Usage: ./sunwait --lat=xxx.yyy --long=aaa.bbb [--offset=60] [--debug] up|down